-In line with the National Police Chiefs' Council Drugs Strategy (2021-24), the vision of the strategy is to reduce harm from and reduce supply of illicit drugs in North Yorkshire, by embedding local action against the following principles:
+In line with the National Police Chiefs' Council Drugs Strategy, the vision of the strategy is to reduce harm from and reduce supply of illicit drugs in North Yorkshire, by embedding local action against the following principles:

-Prevent: Do everything we can to identify and tackle the causes of the causes of substance use and promote diversion from criminal sanctions.
+Prevent: Do everything we can to identify and tackle the causes of the causes of substance use and promote out of court disposals from criminal sanctions.

-Prepare: Develop intelligence in partnership with communities and partners to understand and tackle drugs supply and demand, and deliver evidence-based harm reduction interventions
+Prepare: Develop intelligence in partnership with communities and partners to understand and tackle drugs supply and demand, and deliver evidencebased harm reduction interventions.

-Protect: Embed a trauma informed approach, where we deliver evidence-based harm reduction interventions, and identify need for and support engagement with treatment services and recovery for people experiencing harmful patterns of substance use
+Protect: Embed a trauma-informed approach, where we deliver evidence-based harm reduction interventions, and identify the need for and support engagement with treatment services and recovery for people experiencing harmful substance use.